6Teen: Dude of the Living Dead

 Is it any good?

-6TEENS: DUDE OF THE LIVING DEAD, for all its hip animated style, suffers from the age-old mistake of favoring stereotyped teenage characters for comedy's sake over coming up with characters who are actually more than their clique.
+For all its hip animated style, the movie suffers from the age-old mistake of favoring stereotyped teenage characters for comedy's sake over characters who are actually more than their clique.
 You don't have to go very far to see characters like these in other TV shows or movies: the nerdy kid who likes Star Wars a bit too much, the yelling alpha-dog football coach, the drama queen girl who obsessed over her boyfriend, and so forth.
 Furthermore, the young Keanu Reeves voice of surfer bro Jude gets old within five minutes.

 Some of the teen characters are relatable, but it's hard to tell if those who created this feature wanted to make a comedy about what it's like to be a teenager, or if they wanted to create yet another teen story mining humor out of parodying what teenagers are supposed to be like.
 Not even zombies wreaking havoc in a mall does enough to create enough interest to ultimately care which option they're trying for here.

 Families can talk about...

 Families can talk about how teenagers are depicted in media.
 Is this a funny parody of how teenagers live and behave?
 Why or why not?
 Are there any realistic characters in this feature?

 Is the idea of a teen boy spying on undressing women funny?
 What are the possible consequences for doing that?